Ollie-Boyd/Clan-of-Code-RPG-Browser-Game/README.md

  <img src="https://raw.githubusercontent.com/Ollie-Boyd/Clan-of-Code-RPG-Browser-Game/master/screenshots/Clan_of_Code.png" width=80% height=auto%>
 </p>

+## A note on these docs

+I try and write the docs for my personal learning projects in an informal way that discusses my thought processes and personal learning points.
+Of course I appreciate that this isn't an appropriate style for production documentation!
+I find it valuble for my own benefit to reflect and document in this manner and maybe it's slightly interesting to see how tasks are approached.
+If you would like any information on anything

 ## Brief

 >Create a browser game based on an existing card or dice game.
 Model and test the game logic and then display it in the browser for a user to interact with.